webstack-builders/webstackbuilders.com/README.md

    - Your studio should be running on [http://localhost:3333](http://localhost:3333)
    - Your frontend should be running on [http://localhost:8000](http://localhost:8000)
 4. `npm run build` to build to production locally

+## Philosophy

+- **One Dependency:** There is only one build dependency.
+It uses webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

+- **No Configuration Required:** You don't need to configure anything.
+A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

 ## System requirements